Looking for the top spots for outdoor dining in London? These are the restaurants not to miss.

 Greek fine dining done well is what to expect at Mazi in Notting Hill.

 The dreamy Mediterranean courtyard is the perfect place to relax for a weekend lunch, whilst slowly making your way through a bottle of wine.

 The menu is designed to be shared with the entire table, so bring all your friends and order as much as you can – though, the black truffle chicken is non-negotiable.

 Practical Tips and Map for Restaurants with Outdoor Seating in London

-- Look, I know it’s a bore and I kind of keep repeating myself here but you should book ahead to avoid disappointment.
+- Look, we know it’s a bore and we kind of keep repeating ourselves here but you should book ahead to avoid disappointment.
 Trying to find a restaurant with outdoor seating in London that still has availability a couple of hours before dinner on a Saturday is the kind of Herculean task you should spare yourself if at all possible.